gtbuddy/magazine/README.md

 ## Configuration

-Running `rails g blogit:install` will add an initializer file named blogit.rb.
+Running `rails g magazine:install` will add an initializer file named magazine.rb.
 In here you can set various configuration options.
-Please [read the documentation](http://rubydoc.info/gems/blogit/Blogit/Configuration) for a full list of the options available.
+Please [read the documentation](http://rubydoc.info/gems/magazine/Magazine/Configuration) for a full list of the options available.

 ## At no extra cost...